-- study by Peng et al identified 6 immunodominant CD4 epitopes (3 of which are located on the Spike protein), a similarly small number of immunodominant CD8 epitopes, and they showed that a higher ratio of CD8/CD4 response is found in those with milder disease versus those with severe disease. - The effect of T-cell epitopes can vary depending on the protein of origin.
+- epitopes, and they showed that a higher ratio of CD8/CD4 response is found in those with milder disease versus those with severe disease. - The effect of T-cell epitopes can vary depending on the protein of origin.
 Peng and colleagues also report that T-cell epitopes from Spike, Membrane and ORF3a proteins were associated with more severe disease.
 Higher frequencies of multi-cytokine producing Membrane and Nucleocapsid-specific CD8 T-cells (relative to Spike-specific CD8 T-cells) were observed in patients with mild cases.
 Because of these findings, Peng et al conclude that "The identification of T cell specificity and functionality associated with milder disease, highlights the potential importance of including non-spike proteins within future COVID-19 vaccine design."
 Many subsequent publications have further strengthened this conclusion.
-Nevertheless, the CD4 epitopes included in all RaDVaC designs to date do not include the 3 immunodominant CD4 Spike protein epitopes identified by Peng et al, and we have no plan to include these in future designs until this concern about CD4 hyperstimulation is resolved. - Peng et al also used single cell analysis of bronchoalveolar lavage fluid from COVID-19 patients and found substantial clonal expansions of CD8 T cells in mild but not severe patients, further reinforcing evidence that a robust CD8 response protects against severe disease. - o T-cell exhaustion or deficiency is correlated with disease severity79, 80, 81, 82 - Population MHC class I binding (and CD8 response) is predictive of mortality. - Vaccine-enhanced disease involves a Th2-polarized response that is CD8 T-cell deficient.
-A robust CD8 response is observed in people and animal models who do not develop vaccine-enhanced disease. - As of late July 2020, multiple reports have shown rapid declines of anti-SARS-CoV-2 antibodies in convalescents.
+Nevertheless, the CD4 epitopes included in all RaDVaC designs to date do not include the 3 immunodominant CD4 Spike protein epitopes identified by Peng et al, and we have no plan to include these in future designs until this concern about CD4 hyperstimulation is resolved. - Peng et al also used single cell analysis of bronchoalveolar lavage fluid from COVID-19 patients and found substantial clonal expansions of CD8 T cells in mild but not severe patients, further reinforcing evidence that a robust CD8 response protects against severe disease. - T-cell exhaustion or deficiency is correlated with disease severity (low T-cell response with more severe disease) , , , - Population MHC class I binding (and CD8 response) is predictive of mortality. - Vaccine-enhanced disease involves a Th2-polarized response that is CD8 T-cell deficient.
+A robust CD8 response is observed in people and animal models who do not develop vaccine-enhanced disease. - Many reports have shown rapid declines of anti-SARS-CoV-2 antibodies in convalescents.
 It remains unclear how this decline impacts protection from reinfection or severity of disease, but initial results also show that T-cell immunity might be very long-lived.
 One report by Le Bert and colleagues shows that patients who recovered in 2003 from SARS-CoV-1 infection harbor SARS-CoV-2 cross-reactive T-cells 17 years later.